This is a prerelease version.

 Save the state of the data pipeline

-In data pipelines, saving and using computation process states is vital for accurate and reliable data processing.
-Jet’s Snapshot feature lets you save and restore these processing states.
+In data pipelines, saving and using computation process state is vital for accurate and reliable data processing.
+Jet’s snapshot feature lets you save and restore this states.
 A snapshot captures the state of a running Jet job at a specific time, giving you a reliable record of ongoing computations and processed data.

 kubectl apply -f - <<EOF